India and lokpal

 India never had a problem of laws.
 It has laws for safeguarding almost

 The problem of India is the "Implementation of those laws".
-We had Manu's law in this country which was implemented honestly as it benefitted a particular section of the society but when this law was replaced by a humane system of
+We had Manu's law in this country which was implemented honestly as it benefitted a particular section of the society but when this law was replaced by a humane system of rules, we could not replace the people who would implement those set

 of rules.
 AND THAT MADE ALL THE DIFFERENCE.
 The people who were in power at that time, in reality, implemented manu's laws in the name of